aprancl/Atlas_Compiler/README.md

 # Atlas_Compiler

-Converts custom atlas language and converts to C.
+Converts custom atlas language to c.

 consists of lexer, parser, and code emitter